 Because the contract with Wijsmullers, the Dutch company that serviced and crewed the ship, was about to expire, Ted Allbeury decided to close the stations prematurely.
 It just did not seem worth renewing the deal when

 the Marine Offences Act was about to come into force.
-Radio 227 passed away, rather suddenly, on the 21st or 23rd July.
+Radio 227 passed away, rather suddenly, on the 23rd July.
 Soon after midnight on the 5th August Radio 355, too, became silent.
 The transmitters were sold to

 radio stations in Swaziland and the Laissez-Faire returned to the United States.